-5.4 Regional
+4.4 Regional

-Animal control organizations in the region are working together to compile a list of pet-friendly hotels and motels, evacuation equipment and supplies, and other resources that can be used in a major emergency or disaster.
+Animal control organizations in the region are working together to compile a list of evacuation equipment and supplies, and resources that can be used in a major emergency or disaster.

 Clackamas County participates in the Inter-County Omnibus Mutual Aid Agreement that provides a framework for participating counties to request mutual aid from each other in emergencies.
 Emergency assistance may include equipment, supplies, and personnel, or the direct provision of services.
-A copy of the agreement and current participants is available in the EOC library.
+A copy of the Animal MAC-g plan and current participants is available in the EOC library.